Life and Death Row: Series 3

 Series 3 was the first series following the move of BBC Three to an online-only format.
 Love Triangle consisted of eight shorts recounting the police investigation, trial and sentencing of the murder of Heather Strong.
 These episodes last for approximately 10 minutes each in contrast to the hour long episodes of series 1 and 2.

-The Mass Execution consists of four 60 or 75 minute episodes looking at the eight inmates on Arkansas death row whose executions were pushed forward due to the expiration date on the Midazolam used in these executions.
+The Mass Execution consists of four 60 or 75-minute episodes looking at the eight inmates on Arkansas death row (including Ledell Lee and Marcel Williams) whose executions were pushed forward due to the expiration date on the Midazolam used in these executions.